Introduction:

 | Government / Nonprofit | Varies | Low income-focused | Entrepreneurship & training | Low cost, support | Limited availability |

-- Borrowing beyond capacity – focus on small, strategic loans
+- Stay away from high-interest payday loans, as they can lead to debt traps. capacity – focus on small, strategic loans

 How to Make Your Loan Work for You